marcelohdez/bedroom/README.md

 * _Backspace & Down Arrow_ decrease orders by 1.
 * _Up Arrow_ increase orders by 1.
 * _0_ Opens window to set break times.
+* _Esc & Del_ keys open settings.
+* _Enter or Return in MacOS_ can be used as the "select" button in select time windows.

 _These shortcuts are meant to be unintrusive to work applications, hence their seemingly random keyboard placements._